-Carbon Neutralization of the 8th Conference of the Parties to the Biological Diversity gasses (GHG) emissions related to the realization of the COP 8 through the reforestation of a degraded riparian area in the City of Curitiba.
-The Project will be realized in two stages and will demonstrate in a practical way a possibility to contribute at the same time to the Biodiversity and
+Carbon Neutralization of the 8th Conference of the Parties to the Biological Diversity

+The purpose of the Project done by The Green Initiative is the neutralization of the Greenhouse gasses (GHG) emissions related to the realization of the COP 8 through the reforestation of a degraded riparian area in the City of Curitiba .
+The Project will be realized in two stages and will demonstrate in a practical way a possibility to contribute at the same time to the Biodiversity and Climate Conventions.